 A tooth that has begun to decay can be treated in several ways, but sometimes, the decay is so extensive that these procedures cannot be done since the teeth are potentially unsalvageable.
 Teeth that have been severely broken or cracked are known as “damaged teeth,” and the dentist will opt to extract them.

 If a decaying tooth is not treated, the decay can spread to the tooth’s pulp.
 This can be very dangerous because if the pulp becomes infected, the infection can spread from one tooth to another.
 Your dentist will usually recommend root canal therapy to treat the infection, but in some cases, the damage is so extensive that root canal treatments will not prove effective.
 For that reason, dentists suggest extracting the tooth.

 Some patients may also be candidates for a tooth extraction if there is any potential risk of infection.
 Those undergoing chemotherapy, for example, will have weaker immune systems and be less able to fight dental infections if they have a cracked or broken tooth.
 Dentists are particularly concerned about patients such as these, so they will recommend pulling a tooth to avoid risking the patient’s oral health.

-At Advanced Dental Care of Anderson we make every effort to provide you with the finest care and the most convenient financial options.
+At Advanced Dental Care of Indiana we make every effort to provide you with the finest care and the most convenient financial options.
 To accomplish this, we work hand-in-hand with you to maximize your insurance reimbursement for covered procedures.
 Insurance plan participation can change periodically so if your insurance plan is not on the list please contact us to see if we accept your insurance.